Shota Takeda: 2016–2020

-2021–present
+2021–2025

 In 2021, Takeda began the year pitching out of Fukuoka's rotation, but developed tenosynovitis in his right hand during an interleague game and spent the remainder of the season in rehabilitation.
 In 12 games, he had logged a 4–5 record, 2.68 ERA, and 73 strikeouts across 77 1/3 innings pitched.

 Takeda began the 2022 season on the injured list with enthesitis of the latissimus dorsi muscle before being activated in July.
 He would return to the injured list in August with inflammation of the ligaments in his right elbow.
 He finished the regular season making 10 appearances for the Hawks and pitching to a 2–1 record, 2.57 ERA, and 34 strikeouts across 28 innings of work.
 In 2023, Takeda made 29 appearances for Fukuoka, registering a 1–2 record, 3.91 ERA, and 38 strikeouts across 46 innings pitched.

 On April 9, 2024, Takeda underwent Tommy John surgery, prematurely ending his season.
+He did not appear for the main team during the 2025 campaign as well.

+SSG Landers

+On November 16, 2025, Takeda signed a one-year, $200,000 contract with the SSG Landers of the KBO League.